brooksgarrett/website/content/blog/2010-08-03-mysql-loading-data-from-csv.md

 tags: [infrastructure, mysql]
 slug: "mysql-loading-data-from-csv"
 date: "03 Aug 2010"
+summary: This article explains how to load data from a CSV file into a MySQL table using the LOAD DATA LOCAL INFILE command.
 ---

 I have a 1.86 GB CSV file which I want to put into a table in MySQL.
 Originally I started by using VIM to modify the source data to add "INSERT INTO ..." statements in front of each line.
 This approach quickly turned kludgy and took a painfully long time to complete.

 Solution?
 MySQL includes built in support for doing this exact thing.
 Here is what I did, tailor to your needs: